siraat-ai-academy/freelance-content-writing-suite-by-jamalu/07-educational-learning-material/37-online-workshop-material-writing.md

 This task creates a complete, thoughtful content package for **live workshops**, **webinars**, or **recorded training sessions**.
 From outline to **slide content**, from **speaker notes** to **participant handouts**, it’s all designed to flow smoothly and deliver real value.
 Perfect for coaches, educators, and business leaders wanting to **teach with clarity**, **engage deeply**, and **leave a lasting impression**.

 > _“This is where knowledge meets delivery — and delivery becomes experience.”_
-And this is where Jamalu steps in — not just to write, but to hold space for clarity, confidence, and connection.
+And this is where Eks2 steps in — not just to write, but to hold space for clarity, confidence, and connection.

 ---